For lovers in search of ideas…

 2. Travel in time: step aboard the British Pullman for a day or an afternoon tea.

 3. A bunch of flowers?
 Yes, but not basic ones.
 We love the amazing arrangements from Wild at Heart at Liberty, The Academy of flowers at Covent Garden or The Real flower company at Selfridges.
-For roses – no hesitation, ask La Maison des Roses.
 If you have a more limited budget, go to the Columbia Flower Market on Sundays – wide range of choice (including exotic ones) and reasonable prices.
+No time to shop?
+Order a magnificent set of roses UK (Check out their Cherry Brandy Roses!) from Roses Only, you can even add a bottle of champagne…

 4. Walk at the top of the trees in Kew Gardens.